KateHorrell

 How Much Does TLE Pay?

 Calculating your TLE entitlement can be a little challenging.
-TLE is calculated based on the local area per diem rates, your family size and composition, your actual lodging expenses, and whether your lodging has kitchen facilities.
+TLE is calculated based on the local area per diem rates, your family size and composition, and your actual lodging expenses.
 In addition, there is a nightly cap of $290 for total TLE reimbursement (both lodging and meals and incidental expenses).

 Here’s a worksheet to calculate your TLE: Temporary Lodging Expense Worksheet.